phDooY/cryptocards-solidity/README.md

 1. Install `truffle` globally with `npm install -g truffle`.
 2. Run `git clone https://github.com/phDooY/cryptocards-solidity && cd cryptocards-solidity`
 3. Run `npm install` to install dependencies.
-4. Configure your mnemonic and endpoint used for deployment in `./env.js`
+4. Configure your `MNEMONIC` and `ENDPOINT` used for deployment in `.env` or sourced in environment variables.

    You may acquire an endpoint URL from [Infura](https://infura.io)
 5. Run `truffle console --network ropsten`.